 - Frozen movie (2005) review: Despite its intriguing premise and haunting finale, Juliet McKoen’s psychological drama and metaphysical thriller mix is handicapped by a series of plot holes and by star Shirley Henderson’s less-than-persuasive performance.

 Frozen movie (2005) review: Plot holes & central miscasting mar unsettling metaphysical thriller

 The tale of a Lancashire Coast fishery worker obsessed with the mysterious disappearance of her older sister, Juliet McKoen’s Frozen is a curious mélange of psychological drama and metaphysical thriller.
 The end result is an equally mixed bag.

-Inspired by a couple of real-life stories – while owing a debt to Michelangelo Antonioni’s Blow-Up, George Sluizer’s The Vanishing, and Alfred Hitchcock’s Vertigo (and its Brian De Palma “homage,” Obsession) – the narrative, though conceptually intriguing, lacks both coherence and plausibility.
+Inspired by a couple of real-life stories – while owing a debt to Michelangelo Antonioni’s Blow-Up, George Sluizer’s The Vanishing, and Alfred Hitchcock’s Vertigo (and, indirectly, its Brian De Palma “homage,” Obsession) – the narrative, though conceptually intriguing, lacks both coherence and plausibility.